 - Beat together your butter and sugar together until light and creamy!

 - Add in your flour, eggs and lemon and beat again until combined.
 It'll be a smooth cake mixture!

 - Add the mix into the cake tin and bake.
 This can take 55-65 minutes - but check from 50 minutes onwards.

 - Towards the end of baking - in a bowl, mix together your 75ml lemon juice and 75g caster sugar together.

-- Once the cake is baked, drizzle this over the cake, whist still in the tin.
+- Once the cake is baked, drizzle this over the cake, whilst still in the tin.
 Let the cake cool fully.

 - Once the cake is cooled, remove from the tin.

-- If you want to decorate, mix in lemon juice to your icing sugar till you reach the desired consistency.
+- If you want to decorate, mix in lemon juice to your icing sugar until you reach the desired consistency.

 - Drizzle this over the cake, and sprinkle on some lemon zest for decoration!
 Enjoy!

 - If it helps, I also use this baking parchment in my bakes!

 - As mentioned in the post, if you are using large eggs - use four large eggs, and 240g flour, sugar, butter.

 - If your cake sinks, it hasn't finished baking!
 Loaf tin baking times can vary so check on the cake from 50 minutes onwards.

 - This cake will last for 4-5 days at room temp!
 I store it in a cake storage tin.